Adderall Abuse Signs

 Is Adderall Addictive?

 Adderal is a mixture of dextroamphetamine and levoamphetamine.
 The mixture has effects distinct from either form alone.
-It is a stimulant in the Central Nervous system and a chemical of the class pheneythylamine.
+It is a stimulant in the Central Nervous system and a chemical of the class phenylethylamine.
 As a drug of abuse, it can cause a sense of euphoria, concentration, and confidence.
 As a medication, it is used to treat ADHD and to maintain alertness in conditions like narcolepsy.
 I can fight fatigue, improve concentration, and increase alertness.

 Low doses of Adderall and other amphetamines used for ADHD have not been shown to cause addiction.
 Abuse of larger doses can be addictive.

-What is the drug adderall used for?
+What is the drug Adderall used for?

 Adderall is used as a treatment for childhood ADHD, adult ADHD, and narcolepsy.
 It works as a stimulant by raising levels of noradrenaline and dopamine.

-In persons with ADHD who use Adderall as prescribed, Adderall reduces impulsivity, improves concentration, and improves quality of life without nasty side effects.
+In persons with ADHD who use Adderall as prescribed, Adderall reduces impulsivity, improves concentration, and improves the quality of life without nasty side effects.

-How long does adderall effects last?
+How long do Adderall effects last?

-The effects of immediate release Adderall last 4 to 6 hours.
+The effects of immediate-release Adderall last 4 to 6 hours.
 The effects of the ER version will last the full amount of waking hours.

-Can adderall cause anxiety?
+Can Adderall cause anxiety?